 - If you need to enter your current date and time, use one of the time functions below, as these functions always return UTC.

 - If you are entering a date without a time component, add 12 hours to the date.
 For example, instead of typing '5/27/2014', type '5/27/2014 12:00PM' or '5/27/2014 12:00'.
 The reason this offset is needed is that when a date is entered without a time component, it is entered as midnight on that date (5/27/2014 is converted to 5/27/2014 00:00:00), and when it is displayed in your local time zone, hours are added or subtracted.
 For example, if you are in PST and enter 5/27/2014, it will display as 5/26/2014 (7 hours subtracted from midnight on the 27th).

 - If you are entering a date with a time component, apply your time zone offset to the time.
 For example, if you need to enter 5/27/2014 12 PM PST, apply the 8-hour difference and type '5/27/2014 8:00PM'.
 To find your time zone offset, you can search the web using a search phrase such as UTC time difference calculator.

 - To view the contents of your date field in UTC, you can add a string field to your table and calculate it to be equal to your date field.
 The date will be converted to a string without the time zone offset.
 This string will also contain milliseconds.

 - Calculate is not available for the OBJECTID field or fields that are not string, integer, double, or date types.

 - Field calculations cannot be undone.

-- Add Field, Delete, and Calculate are only available for hosted feature layers and tables.
+- Add Field, Delete, and Calculate are only available for hosted feature layers and tables and hosted feature layer views.
 You must be the owner of the hosted feature layer or an administrator of your organization.